benslack19/benslack19.github.io/_projects/predicting_states_sc_analysis/predicting_states_sc_analysis.md

 ---
 title: Predicting phenotypic states from single cell analysis
+excerpt: Color-coded representations of time or depth dimensions in a single image with a script written in MATLAB.
+header:
+  image: _projects/predicting_states_sc_analysis/output_32_0.png
+  teaser: _projects/predicting_states_sc_analysis/output_32_0.png
 ---

 [Single-cell analysis](https://en.wikipedia.org/wiki/Single-cell_analysis) has revolutionized biological studies by providing greater resolution to tissue profiling and allowing for rare cell characterization.
 By far, the most popular application of single-cell analysis is transcriptional profiling of cells; that is, determining what cellular [mRNA](https://en.wikipedia.org/wiki/Messenger_RNA) is being expressed.
 I've been fortunate to have the opportunity to contribute to this field from my [academic](https://www.nature.com/articles/ncomms11022) and [industry](https://www.fluidigm.com/applications/single-cell-analysis) work.